Aliases for AXL Gene

 Previous GeneCards Identifiers for AXL Gene

 The protein encoded by this gene is a member of the Tyro3-Axl-Mer (TAM) receptor tyrosine kinase subfamily.
 The encoded protein possesses an extracellular domain which is composed of two immunoglobulin-like motifs at the N-terminal, followed by two fibronectin type-III motifs.
 It transduces signals from the extracellular matrix into the cytoplasm by binding to the vitamin K-dependent protein growth arrest-specific 6 (Gas6).
 This gene may be involved in several cellular functions including growth, migration, aggregation and anti-inflammation in multiple cell types.
 Alternative splicing results in multiple transcript variants of this gene. [provided by RefSeq, Jul 2013]

 GeneCards Summary for AXL Gene

 AXL (AXL Receptor Tyrosine Kinase) is a Protein Coding gene.
-Diseases associated with AXL include critical limb ischemia and limb ischemia.
-Among its related pathways are GPCR Pathway and Akt Signaling.
-GO annotations related to this gene include protein heterodimerization activity and phosphatidylserine binding.
-An important paralog of this gene is MET.
+Diseases associated with AXL include lymphocytic choriomeningitis and femoral neuropathy.
+Among its related pathways are Signaling by GPCR and Interleukin-3, 5 and GM-CSF signaling.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is RYK.